varshithm7x/PonderChain/README.md

-# 🧠 PonderChain
+# 🧠 VETO

 **Decentralized Predictive Polling Game on Lisk**

-PonderChain is a decentralized application (dApp) where users earn rewards by correctly predicting the majority choice on polls.
+VETO is a decentralized application (dApp) where users earn rewards by correctly predicting the majority choice on polls.
 Inspired by the Keynesian Beauty Contest concept, it combines game theory, social prediction, and blockchain incentives.

 Built for the **Lisk Hackathon** on Devfolio.